Christianity is the opposite of other religions, and the main difference is contained in a few profound words Abraham spoke to his son, Isaac:

 Christianity Is the Opposite of Other Religions Because God Came Down to Us

 The description of God coming down is not as literal as it sounds.
 God did not leave heaven to see what was happening at the Tower of Babel, Sodom and Gomorrah, or when Israel was in Egypt as though He did not know.
 This language shows God’s interest and intervention in man’s affairs.
-This is another difference between Christianity and other religions.
+This is another difference revealing why Christianity is the opposite of other religions.
 False gods are often aloof, stoic, and uninterested in man’s affairs.
 The God of the Bible is deeply concerned and involved.

 Examples of God “coming down” take place soon after Israel was delivered from Egypt.
 He came down to Sinai: